ballerina-platform/ballerina-dev-website/learn/tooling-guide/visual-studio-code-extension/run-and-debug/run-and-debug.md

 Then, you can start a program, test, or remote debug session as shown below.

->**Info:** The working directory will always be the package root if the user starts the debug session through VS Code.
-Users can use remote debugging for alternative working directories.
+>**Info:** If you launch the debug session through VS Code, the working directory will be the Ballerina package root.
+However, you can use remote debugging for alternative working directories.

 <br/>